davidlougheed/strkit/README.md

 If you want to output a full call report, you can use the `--json output-file.json` argument to specify a path to output a more detailed JSON document to.
 This document contains 99% CIs, peak labels, and some other information that isn't included in the normal TSV file.

+See the '[Caller catalog format & choosing a catalog](./docs/caller_catalog.md)' page for more on how to format a locus catalog or choose from existing available catalogs.

 Note that the reference genome must be BGZipped and indexed using `samtools faidx`: